myhsia/litetable/README.md

 The `litetable` Package
 =======================

-The `litetable` package provides a coloorful design of timetable.
+The `litetable` package provides a colorful design of timetable.

 See `litetable.pdf` for more.
 Happy TeXing!